red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

     Gesture: Smile

-Note, that we did not start the flow with an event matching statement but directly by generating an event instead.
+Note, that we did not start the flow with an event matching statement, but rather directly by generating an event instead.
 Therefore, the two events will be generated immediately at the start.
 Even though these two events get generated sequentially, from a user point of view they can be considered as concurrent events, since they will be sent out with almost no time difference.
 We added an event matching statement at the end such that the main flow does not repeat itself infinitely.

 Similarly, any event matching statement can capture the observed event with the help of a reference: